fabric8io/fabric8/docs/mavenFabric8Apply.md

 If no configuration is supplied through maven properties or environment variables, the `fabric8:apply` goal will try to find the current login token and namespace by parsing the users `~/.config/openshift/config` file.

-This means that if you use the [OpenShift](http://www.openshift.org/) command line tool `osc` you can login and change projects (namespaces in kubernetes speak) and those will be used by default by the `fabric8:apply` goal. e.g.
+This means that if you use the [OpenShift](http://www.openshift.org/) command line tool `oc` you can login and change projects (namespaces in kubernetes speak) and those will be used by default by the `fabric8:apply` goal. e.g.

 ```
-osc login
+oc login
-osc project cheese
+oc project cheese
 mvn fabric8:apply
 ```